 You can get a pet from the shelter for a low price or sometimes even for free, or you can spend thousands on a purebred animal.
 Large animals, like cows, tend to cost a bit no matter their breed.
 Besides the cost of the pet, you need to factor in costs associated with their enclosure and diet.
 Some reptiles require a heat lamp and substrate that should be changed regularly, as well as fresh food.
 Going along with supplies, do you have the resources available to keep a pet in an enclosed yard or a barn?
 Also, keep in mind any potential costs associated with pet sitting in case you take a vacation and don’t take your pet with you.

-If an animal will be a family pet, who will be their primary caregiver?
+Remember to consider who will take on the role of primary caregiver when you are in the midst of choosing the right family pet.
 Are you, as a parent, willing to pick up the slack if your child doesn’t fulfill their duties?
 Pets can be a fantastic lesson in responsibility, but they can also be a frustration for parents if their child isn’t fully invested in the animal.
 Dogs must go on walks, particularly if you don’t have an enclosed yard.
 Horses are usually turned out in a pasture during the day, as are other farm animals.
 Don’t expect too much from children in terms of taking care of pets when starting out.

 Choosing a pet for you or your family can be an exciting experience!
 Just ensure that you contemplate your needs and those of an animal.
 Not every animal is right for every person, and vice versa.
 But with time and diligence, you’ll be able to decide on the perfect animal for you.